-Based on review of the GISB EDM Version 1.46 contained in the NAESB Standards Document: NAESB WGQ Electronic Delivery Mechanism Related Standards ("NAESB EDM Standards Document"), the following sections pertaining to EDI/EDM were determined to be relevant and controlling for implementation of New York's DTM:
+Based on review of the GISB EDM Version 1.46, the following sections were determined to be relevant and controlling for implementation of New York's DTM:

-- In the Section entitled BUSINESS PROCESS AND PRACTICES, Subsection C. Electronic Delivery Mechanism Related Standards, the Sub-Subsection entitled Standards: Standards 4.3.1, 4.3.7 through 4.3.15 inclusive and 4.3.88. - 2.
-The Section entitled TECHNICAL IMPLEMENTATION INTERNET EDI/EDM & BATCH FF/EDM, subject to the following modifications and clarifications: - 2.1 Ignore all references to "BATCH FF/EDM", "FF/EDM", "deadlines", "pipelines", and "nominations". - 2.2 In the Data Dictionary For Internet EDI, the Format of the Business Name transactionset refers to specific 8-character codes which are not relevant for our purposes - 2.3 Under the Subsection entitled SENDING TRANSACTIONS, Sub-Subsection entitled Client Specifications, the reference to Central Time (Central Standard / Central Daylight) should be changed to Eastern Time (Eastern Standard / Eastern Daylight). - 2.4 Under the Subsection entitled RECEIVING TRANSACTIONS, the Sub-Subsection entitled URL/CGI Implementation Guidelines is informational in nature only and has no force and effect.
-This Sub-Subsection shall not be construed as to impose any requirements on any UTILITY, DER SUPPLIER or ESCO. - 2.5 Under the Subsection entitled RECEIVING TRANSACTIONS, Sub-Subsection entitled Server Specifications, the reference to Central Time (Central Standard / Central Daylight) should be changed to Eastern Time (Eastern Standard / Eastern Daylight). - 3.
+- 1. In the Section entitled BUSINESS PROCESS AND PRACTICES, Subsection C. Electronic Delivery Mechanism Related Standards, the Sub-Subsection entitled Standards: Standards 4.3.7 through 4.3.15 inclusive. - 2.
+The Section entitled TECHNICAL IMPLEMENTATION INTERNET EDI/EDM & BATCH FF/EDM, subject to the following modifications and clarifications: - 2.1 Ignore all references to "BATCH FF/EDM", "FF/EDM", "deadlines", "pipelines", and "nominations". - 2.2 In the Data Dictionary For Internet EDI, the Format of the Business Name transaction-set refers to specific 8-character codes which are not relevant for our purposes - 2.3 Under the Subsection entitled SENDING TRANSACTIONS, Sub-Subsection entitled Client Specifications, the reference to Central Time (Central Standard / Central Daylight) should be changed to Eastern Time (Eastern Standard / Eastern Daylight). - 2.4 Under the Subsection entitled RECEIVING TRANSACTIONS, the Sub-Subsection entitled URL/CGI Implementation Guidelines is informational in nature only and has no force and effect.
+This Sub-Subsection shall not be construed as to impose any requirements on any UTILITY or ESCO. - 2.5 Under the Subsection entitled RECEIVING TRANSACTIONS, Sub-Subsection entitled Server Specifications, the reference to Central Time (Central Standard / Central Daylight) should be changed to Eastern Time (Eastern Standard / Eastern Daylight). - 3.
 Appendix A - 4.
 Appendix B